voteflux/flux/CONSTITUTION.ACT.md

 This is the constitution for the ACT political party named "The Flux Party — ACT", sometimes referred to as "Flux ACT" or "the party" in this document.
 It is a branch of the federal party "VOTEFLUX.ORG | Upgrade Democracy!" a.k.a.
 "Flux".
-When the term "Flux" is used it is meant to refer to the federal Flux party, not the state branch.
+When the term "Flux" alone is used it is meant to refer to the federal Flux party, not the state branch.

 Flux ACT is hereby established as an organization.

-The canonical version of the constitution is stored in the repository at https://github.com/voteflux/flux/
+The canonical version of the constitution is stored in the repository at https://github.com/voteflux/flux/ under the file name `CONSTITUTION.ACT.md`.

 Clauses should be referred to by line number and most recent commit hash.